-You can convert your video files into the FLV or F4V format using Adobe Media Encoder, a standalone application that comes with Flash Pro CC.
+You can convert your video files into many different formats using Adobe Media Encoder, a stand-alone application that comes with Flash Professional CC (2014) release).
 Adobe Media Encoder can convert single files or multiple files (known as batch processing) to make your workflow easier.

-You can customize many settings in the conversion of your original video to the Flash Video format.
+You can customize many settings in the conversion of your original video into the required H.264 format.
 You can crop and resize your video to specific dimensions, just convert a snippet of the video, adjust the type of compression and the compression levels, or even apply filters to the video.
 To display the encoding options, click the Preset selection in the display window, or choose Edit > Export Settings.
 The Export Settings dialog box appears.

-To simplify the conversion process, you can rely on the preset settings, which offer common encoding profiles for a one-step operation.
+To simplify the conversion process, you can rely on the preset settings, which offer common encoding profiles for a one step operation.